furkanakkurt1335/ALES-YDS-controller/README.md

 3 c
 ```

-An empty template is included in the root directory.
+Templates for both exams are included in the root directory.